-Tortilla Flat is an authentic remnant of an old west town, nestled in the midst of the Tonto National Forest, in the Superstition Mountain Range.
-Tortilla Flat started out as a stagecoach stop in 1904, and neither fire nor flood has been able to take away this historic stop along the Historic Apache Trail.
+Tortilla Flat is an authentic remnant of an old west town, nestled amid the Tonto National Forest, in the Superstition Mountain Range.
+Tortilla Flat started as a stagecoach stop in 1904, and neither fire nor flood has been able to take away this historic stop along the Historic Apache Trail.
 Oh, and by the way, you may have noticed in many places it says “Population 6” it is not a joke.
 Folks do live here!.

 Making Wood Look Like Wood